 On the Internet, these stories can be told through websites and blogs.
-Using WordPress, any person or any entity can create a website or blog to tell their story.
+Using WordPress, any person or entity can create a website or blog to tell their story.

 Within WordPress, the theme is the element that tells the story before the story is told.
-It is the color, layout, and usability that conveys the emotion as well as the function of the story.
+It is the color, layout, and usability that convey the emotion as well as the function of the story.
 It is the initial reason someone will stay on the website or blog to hear the story.

 Selecting the right WordPress theme for use online is the first critical step to getting your website noticed and telling your story for all to hear.
 These are the steps to select the best WordPress theme.

 Step 1) What do you want from your Website?